 Earlier this year, I had the privilege of speaking at TEDx Lausanne.
 It was a wonderful experience.
 Two days ago, I had the privilege of attending TEDx Place des Nations in Geneva, Switzerland.
 It was held in the impressive Assembly Hall of the United Nations Palais des Nations.

-Speaking at a TEDx event is a thrill, but it is also very draining.
+Speaking at a TEDx event is a thrill, but it is also draining.
 It was nice, this time around, to be able to relax as a member of the audience and enjoy the talks.
 And what talks!

-Passion – Every speaker spoke passionately about his or her topic.
+Every speaker spoke passionately about his or her topic.
 Whether it was big data or women’s rights in Afghanistan, it was clear that the speakers believed deeply in what they were saying.
 In some cases, the passion was loud, in some cases it was quiet.
 In all cases, it was powerful.
 When you speak with passion, in whatever form, you have a greater chance of engaging with the audience.

-Pauses – I was pleasantly surprised at how many speakers used the power of the pause to enhance their talks.
+Many of the speakers used the power of the pause to enhance their talks.
 Those pauses came at key moments in the talks and they allowed the audience to absorb and reflect on the words that had just been spoken.

-At one point, he showed a picture of himself the day he was released.
+At one point, he showed a picture of himself the day of his release.
 He had gone almost an entire year without shaving.
 He looked at the picture a moment and said, “That beard would be trendy today.”
-It gave the audience permission to laugh and helped ease the tension that had been built up.
+It gave the audience permission to laugh and helped ease the tension.
 Humour can be a powerful tool.
 If you discover appropriate and genuine opportunities to use humour in a talk—as opposed to trying to force it—consider doing so.

 All in all, an enjoyable, informative and inspiring event.
 And kudos to the organisers.
 Everything ran very smoothly.